haileliya/BikeSharing/README.md

 Summary: Provide a high-level summary of the results and two additional visualizations that you would perform with the given dataset.

+From this data analysis, we can conclude that a majority of riders are male, folllowed by females, and then those who did not identify their gender.
+Additionally, most users rent their bikes for less than one hour.
+Unsurprisingly, the heat map helps us to understand that most people are renting early in the morning before work and after work.

+The additional analysis I would suggest is looking at the time of day users who rent their bikes for 0-30 minutes.
+After narrowing down on this subset of riders, I would use the coordinates to triangulate which stations riders are renting from in the mornings between 6a,-9am and in the evenings 5-7pm.
+Furthermore, I would disaggregate this data not by gender but rather by usertype.

+This information will be usefull for the business because they will be able to identify hotspots and ensure that they are prioritizing and servicing those bikes in frequently visited stations.
+Furthermore, prioritization can be given to stations which service more subscribers vs customers.
+Additionally, narrowing down on these stations will help the company make future decisions related to cost/benefit of having bikes at certain stations and/or transferring bikes to key locations.